Car Accident Treatment

-After sustaining whiplash injuries, it is fairly common for people to suffer from chronic neck pain if untreated.
-A chiropractor can detect certain factors in a patient's history and chiropractic exam to better determine patients who may be more susceptible to chronic pain from a whiplash injury .
+After sustaining whiplash injuries, it is fairly common for people to suffer from chronic neck pain, if left untreated.
+A chiropractor can detect certain factors in a patient’s history and chiropractic exam to better determine patients who may be more susceptible to chronic pain from a whiplash injury .

 This process will help the doctor of chiropractic identify when aggressive preventative measures should be taken for patients who may be at a greater risk of developing chronic neck pain from whiplash injuries.